BISHOP CREEK AREA, CALIF:

 Gene St. Denis of Blue Ribbon Charters and Tahoe Trophy Trout at South Lake Tahoe, Calif.
 (530-544-6552) said he is trolling in the Camp Richardson and Baldwin Beach areas with a short leader, Herring Dodger flasher blades and live minnows at 160-280 feet deep.

 LAKE TAHOE - East Shore:

-TOPAZ LAKE: Chuck Fields of the Topaz Lake Marina (775-266-3550): Fishing has been about the same as it was last weekend.
+TOPAZ LAKE: Linda Fields of the Topaz Lake Marina (775-266-3550): Fishing has really slowed down with the hot weather and the full moon.